shaikhq/learnedwmp/README.md

 The `models` folder is further divided into four subdirectories, each tailored for specific training tasks:

 - **`job_query`:**
-  - Contains data, notebooks, and resources for training models at the level of individual queries.
+  - Contains data and notebooks training models at the level of individual queries from Join Order Benchmark (JOB) queries.

 - **`job_workload`:**
-  - Includes data and notebooks for training models at the workload level (i.e., a batch of queries).
+  - Includes data and notebooks for training models at the workload level (i.e., a batch of queries) using queries from Join Order Benchmark (JOB) queries.

 - **`tpcds_query`:**
-  - Provides datasets and notebooks for training query-level models specifically for TPC-DS workloads.
+  - Provides datasets and notebooks for training query-level models for TPC-DS queries.

 - **`tpcds_workload`:**
-  - Contains resources for workload-level model training targeting TPC-DS workloads.
+  - Contains resources for workload-level model training using TPC-DS queries.

 ---

 ### Instructions

 1. Begin by exploring the folders to understand their purpose and content.
-2. Follow the provided notebooks and datasets in each folder to replicate or extend the training and template generation approaches described.
+2. Follow the provided notebooks and datasets in each folder to replicate the training and template generation approaches described.
 The following is the suggested order of running code:
 - First, **`templates`** folder
 - Second, **`models`** folder